-School counseling service is available for students to help themselves to enjoy their school lives.
+The School facilitates counselling service for students to help themselves to relieve stress and enjoy their school lives.
 We believe it is better to build strong children than repair adults.
 Counselling is designed to facilitate student achievement, improve student behavior, and help students to develop socially.
 Our schools has full-time counselor on staff in order to support students who are experiencing personal or academic challenges , help students choose careers and intervene when students face behavioral, physical, or mental health challenges.

 Mission Statement The mission of the The Oxford school Counselling program is to ensure that all students are encouraged and motivated to reach their full potential by providing a comprehensive school counselling program that values the individuality of each student and nurtures his/her educational, academic, career, personal and social needs.

 School counselor use many different mediums to work with students in individual sessions.
 In individual sessions, students may draw, write, sing, play, or just talk.
 Sometimes we work on learning a specific skill such as deep breathing for anxiety.
 Other times we work on role-playing situations, such as a problem with a friend or having a difficult conversation.